rad55RUS/Educational-Practice-Second-Semester/README.md

 }
 ```

-Considering that the quick sort is performed on average in linearithmic time, tests of this algorithm showed very good results that you can see in this graph below.
+Considering that the quick sort is performed on average in linearithmic time, tests of this algorithm on 10 different texts showed very good results that you can see in this graph below.
+It is based on data from analysis files.

 ![2022-04-13_11-36-03](https://user-images.githubusercontent.com/103406111/163135526-e3b89a46-8d98-4bb0-896f-bce3feb43f36.png)

 This graph shows that time complexity of sort in this program is almost linear.
 Linear quick sort time is the best possible.

-Don't know what else to write.